Estimated Reading Time: 5 Minutes

 Are you an entrepreneur and looking for earning opportunities in Costa Rica?
-Costa Rica is full of opportunities for those who are looking for new challenges.
+The country is full of opportunities for those who are looking for new challenges.

-If you have the chance of moving to Costa Rica and starting your own business, you should take it with both hands.
+If you have the chance of moving here and starting your own business, you should take it with both hands.
 Dream, plan, and act.

 You will face many challenges when planning to initiate a new business at a new location.
 But you will be rewarded with hard work and devotion once you have initiated the business.